rexut/RXT_STemWin_HelloWorld_Legacy/readme.txt

             - Open the STM32CubeProgrammer tool
             - Select the QSPI external flash loader "MX25L512G_STM32F7308-DISCO"
             - From Erasing & Programming menu, browse and open the output binary file relative to your application
-            - Load the file into the external QSPI flash using "Start Programming" at the address APPLICATION_ADDRESS (0x90000000)
+            - Load the file into the external QSPI flash using "Start Programming" at the address QSPI_BASE (0x90000000)

  */